Beware the sun, everyone: People with darker skin can get skin cancer, too

 Learn more about how to conduct a skin self-exam and what to look for.

 3. Learn your skin cancer risk factors: ethnicity, family history and sun exposure.

-According to research, skin cancer risk for people of color depends on different factors, and many of them are unfamiliar to the general public:
+According to research, skin cancer risk for people with darker skin depends on different factors, and many of them are unfamiliar to the general public:

 Squamous cell cancer